Ryu184/Selfbot-logger/README.md

 # Selfbot-logger
-Python script logging every discord message you can see To setup you just need to put your discord token in the *token* string and the directory of the repo in the *wd* string
+Python script logging every discord message you can see To setup you just need to put your discord token in the *token* string.